kery/MacVisTat/VisualStatistics/help.md

 Select the counter names in the legend box to hide the unselected counters.
 Press `ctrl`/`shift` key to select more than one counter names.
 Press `alt` key when selecting counter names to rescale the *y* axis for the visible graphs.

+Two types of comment can be added in plot window.
+Right click at blank area and click the `Add Comment` of the context menu to add a comment text.
+When a counter value is displayed in a text box with a tracer, the `Add Comment` can add a special type of comment which has an arrow point to the position of the displayed value.

-The legend box is draggable and can be dragged at any place in the axis rectangle.
+The legend box and comment items are draggable and can be dragged at any place in the axis rectangle.

 ### Lua support